scribu/wp-custom-field-taxonomies/readme.txt

 == Description ==

+Custom fields are great for storing various meta data about a post.
+However, if you routinely need to display posts that have a certain custom field value, you should consider switching to a custom taxonomy.
+[Taxonomies](http://codex.wordpress.org/Custom_Taxonomies) are similar to custom fields, except they are optimized for grouping posts.
+Taxonomies you are probably familiar with are tags and categories.

-With this simple plugin, you can convert all custom fields with a certain key to terms in a certain taxonomy (post tags, categories, etc.), while maintaining the post association.
+With this simple plugin, you can convert all custom fields with a certain key to terms in a certain taxonomy, while maintaining the post association.

 To register custom taxonomies, you can use a plugin like [Simple Taxonomies](http://wordpress.org/extend/plugins/simple-taxonomies/).